crazywhalecc/static-php-cli/docs/en/faq/index.md

 For the certificate locations of different distros, please refer to [Golang docs](https://go.dev/src/crypto/x509/root_linux.go).

 > INI configuration `openssl.cafile` cannot be set dynamically using the `ini_set()` function, because `openssl.cafile` is a `PHP_INI_SYSTEM` type configuration and can only be set in the `php.ini` file.

+## Why don't we support older versions of PHP?

+Because older versions of PHP have many problems, such as security issues, performance issues, and functional issues.
+In addition, many older versions of PHP are not compatible with the latest dependency libraries, which is one of the reasons why older versions of PHP are not supported.

+You can use older versions compiled earlier by static-php-cli, such as PHP 8.0, but earlier versions will not be explicitly supported.